 I feel like I’m young again… but not in the good way.
 Days are spent watching TV, smoking up, chilling with his friends and family.
 And it’s not bad, don’t get me wrong.
 It’s just insanely different, and I’m struggling to keep up with this motionless life.
 But I’m here for him, and I wouldn’t change that for the world.

 Still, my backpack rests in the corner, a complete mess of clothes piled everywhere, my tent sitting out waiting to be sent away to have the pole fixed.
 My tent.
 My home.
 But it isn’t my home right now; I live in an apartment with the most wonderful man, a man I fell for from day one.
-It was my choice to come back with him, despite knowing what Fort Dodge would be like.
+It was my choice to come back with him, despite knowing what Fort Dodge would be like, and that I should get the fuck out of Dodge.
 Sure, he’s getting his passport for upcoming adventures and soon we’ll head back to our bus at Two Creeks, but it’s weird.
 Have you gotten that it’s weird?
 Have I said weird enough times?
 Cause it’s weird as fuck.

 My heart aches for the open road, my thumb out ready for the next adventure, that next car, that new friend – hell, give me a reason to post something new on Instagram with a great caption.
 But here I sit, watching Netflix, relaxing, something I do enjoy from time to time, but I can’t help but wonder how long I will have to sit, waiting, biding my time.

 What’s a nomad to do when she falls for a sedentary man?
 Well, he isn’t quite sedentary as he likes to get the fuck out of Dodge, but he certainly is no nomad.